 Another relic from the Safavid period, it was built during the rule of Shah Soleiman in 1705.
 The decorations include lavish tile and stucco ornamentations, of which a good many have survived, and several Nastaliq inscriptions.
 Mosaic panels of painted plaster also constitute a unique element of the decorative treatment of the structure.
-The Madreseh is one of the most reputable theological colleges in Esfahan.
+The Madrasah is one of the most reputable theological colleges in Esfahan.

 - Ali Mosque and Minaret

 The Ali Mosque is easily found because of its minaret - the most conspicuous of Esfahan's landmarks.
 The building was originally a Seljuk construction.
-It was built by Mahmud Seljuk, who governed in Esfahan for fourteen years and named after Sultan Sanjar, his uncle and father-in-law.
+It was built by Mahmud Seljuk, who governed in Esfahan for fourteen years and was named after Sultan Sanjar, his uncle and father-in-law.
 However, by Safavids' time, the mosque had already been ruined.
 The portal inscription in golden Tholth indicates that the mosque was rebuilt in 1522 by Shah Ismail.
 At that time, the Safavid monarch renamed the building after the first Shiite Imam - Ali.